-Many water companies will claim that water softeners or a reverse osmosis filter system will deliver 100% pure water, this is simply not a fact.
-From a technical perspective, water softeners and reverse osmosis systems help reduce the hardness of water significantly and greatly improve the quality; however no company can claim to provide 100% pure water.
+Many water companies will claim that water softeners or a reverse osmosis water filter system will deliver 100% pure water, this is simply not a fact.
+From a technical perspective, water softeners and RO systems help reduce the hardness of water significantly and greatly improve the quality; however no company can claim to provide 100% pure water.
 While many people debate whether to get an RO water system, water filter, or water softener, we feel using a combination of these for your household is the best overall water treatment system solution.
 Experience the difference of filtered water in your home or utilize our commercial RO system for your business!
-Contact us today and let us help you select the right reverse osmosis unit for you!
+Please note, replacement filters are needed roughly every 18 – 24 months for reverse osmosis water filters as part of routine maintenance.
+Contact us today and let us help you select the right RO unit for you!

 |Guardian 1250||Guardian Elite||Defender 1000||Defender 1500||Protector 1000||Protector 1500||Titan||Space Saver||Warrior|

 |Removes Spotting on Glasses, Shower Doors, & Dishes|